backstage/backstage/.changeset/selfish-years-pump.md

 '@backstage/plugin-github-actions': patch
 ---

-Migrate to new composability API, exporting the plugin instance as `githubActionsPlugin`, the entity content as `EntityGitHubActionsContent`, entity conditional as `isGitHubActionsAvailable`, and entity cards as `EntityLatestGitHubActionRunCard`, `EntityLatestGitHubActionsForBranchCard`, and `EntityRecentGitHubActionsRunsCard`.
+Migrate to new composability API, exporting the plugin instance as `githubActionsPlugin`, the entity content as `EntityGithubActionsContent`, entity conditional as `isGithubActionsAvailable`, and entity cards as `EntityLatestGithubActionRunCard`, `EntityLatestGithubActionsForBranchCard`, and `EntityRecentGithubActionsRunsCard`.